(January 31, 1963)

 Indexer Notes

-Photos of Treasure Chest staff caricatured on cover; reader is challenged to match photos to caricatures; answers on inside back cover
+Photos of Treasure Chest staff caricatured on cover; reader is challenged to match photos to caricatures; answers on inside back cover with info on Treasure Chest creators.

 The Mystery of Shady Falls / comic story / 6 pages (report information)